Baat01/RunAndBun-Encounter_Generator/README.md

 * **`pcSlotIndex`** *(number)*: The exact index of the target PC slot (0 for the very first case, 1 for the second, etc.).

 **Example:** `DupedEncounterToPC("Littleroot Town Fishing", 0, false)`

+> **About automatic function :**
+> * **Magnet Pull & Static :** If you chose a slot other than the first one, the script will automatically check the ability of your lead.
+If he has Magnet Pull or Static, it'll get a chance to proc, and restrain the pool to Steel/Electric types.
+>
+>

 ---